 Depending on the investments you have, if you are moving overseas, it would be worthwhile to see if it is possible and practical to be able to transfer these “in specie” over to an Australian fund.

-If you need some assistance with Australian superannuation contribution advice when moving overseas, contact our Australian chartered accountants today.
+If you need some assistance with Australian superannuation contribution advice when moving overseas, contact us at Expat Taxes today.